thedynamiclinker/sudocode/etc/apache/San 2.md

 > Intuitionism's history can be traced to two controversies in nineteenth century mathematics.
 >
-> The first of these was the invention of transfinite arithmetic by Georg Cantor and its subsequent rejection by a number of prominent mathematicians including most famously his teacher Leopold Kronecker—a confirmed finitist.
+> The first of these was the invention of transfinite arithmetic by Georg Cantor and its subsequent rejection by a number of prominent mathematicians including most famously his teacher Leopold Kronecker一a confirmed finitist.

 1: Hi Cantor!